 Erik is a certified PMP who previously built New Brunswick Today into a syndicated local media outlet.
 He developed community management and monetization initiatives that allowed for such early rapid growth.

 Grow with Kickfurther

-You can create an investor account here: http://kickfurther.com/s/g7w59n74tn and I will credit you with $5 that can be contributed to any offer of your choice.
+You can create an user account here: http://kickfurther.com/s/g7w59n74tn and I will credit you with $5 that can be contributed to any opportunity of your choice.
 Link your bank account and you will be credited an additional $10 in Kickfurther credit (this saves us a ton of money).
-Boost businesses, earn returns, and get growing!
+Boost businesses, earn profit, and get growing!